fsmMLK/inkscapeCartesianPlotData2D/README.md

 **Read data from file:** If you toggle this option, you can provide inkscape with a text file containing the data.

 The text file must be organized as table of values.
 The first column is assumed to be the X data and the following columns Y data.
 You can provide more than one Y data set.
-In such case, the same X data is assumed for all plots
+In such case, the same X data is assumed in all plots.

 All columns must have the same number of lines.
+The file can have one header with an arbitrary number of lines.
+In such case, you must inform the number of lines to be skipped (see below).

 The separator can be any character, except the following characters: `.` (dot), `+` (plus), `-`(minus), `E`, `e`.
 The values can be integer or float values in decimal or exponential notation (e.g. the value 120 can also be given as 1.2e+2